Russian troops entering Sievierodonetsk in eastern Ukraine

 In Mariupol on Sunday, an aide to its Ukrainian mayor alleged that after Russia’s forces gained complete control of the city, they piled the bodies of dead people inside a supermarket.
 Petro Andryushchenko, posted a photo on the Telegram messaging app showing bodies stacked alongside closed supermarket counters.
 It wasn’t immediately possible to verify his claim.

-Ricardo Mazalan reported from Kyiv.
+Yuras Karmanau reported from Lviv.
 AP journalists around the world contributed to this report.

 Follow AP’s coverage of the Ukraine war at https://apnews.com/hub/russia-ukraine